Ahsan1Murtaza/Learning/README.md

 And now this line is being added by vs code
 This line is being added directly by github

-I am in main1 branch from local repo
+Now this is main1 branch